migupl/drop-photo-get-exif-data/README.md

 ### Rest of files

-The Web Component *drop-photo-for-exif* exposes the following information about the files dragged through the event 'drop-photo-for-exif:file'.
+The Web Component *drop-photo-for-exif* through the event 'drop-photo-for-exif:file' for each of the others dropped files.

 In the example, some processing is done for GeoJSON[^2] files.